Bloody Island massacre

-The Bloody Island Massacre was a mass killing of indigenous Californians by the US Military that occurred on an island in Clear Lake, California, on May 15, 1850.
+The Bloody Island Massacre was a mass killing of indigenous Californians by the U.S. Cavalry that occurred on what was then an island in Clear Lake, California, on May 15, 1850.
 It is part of the wider California genocide.

 A number of the Pomo, an indigenous people of California, had been enslaved by two settlers, Andrew Kelsey and Charles Stone, and confined to one village, where they were starved and abused until they rebelled and murdered their captors.
-In response, the U.S. Cavalry murdered at least 60 of the local Pomo.
-In July 1850, by Major Edwin Allen Sherman contended that “There were not less than four hundred warriors killed and drowned at Clear Lake and as many more of squaws and children who plunged into the lake and drowned, through fear, committing suicide.
+In response, the U.S. Cavalry killed at least 60 of the local Pomo.
+In July 1850, a report by Major Edwin Allen Sherman contended that “There were not less than four hundred warriors killed and drowned at Clear Lake and as many more of squaws and children who plunged into the lake and drowned, through fear, committing suicide.
 So in all, about eight hundred Native Americans found a watery grave in Clear Lake.”
-[Source: Page 132, An American Genocide: The United States and the California Indian Catastrophe, Benjamin Madley, Yale University Press, 2016].

 Background

-The Bloody Island Massacre (also called the Clear Lake Massacre) occurred on an island called in the Pomo language, Bo-no-po-ti or Badon-napo-ti (Island Village), at the north end of Clear Lake, Lake County, California, on May 15, 1850.
+The Bloody Island Massacre (also called the Clear Lake Massacre) occurred on what was then an island called in the Pomo language, Bo-no-po-ti or Badon-napo-ti (Island Village), at the north end of Clear Lake, Lake County, California, on May 15, 1850.
 It was a place where the Pomo had traditionally gathered for the spring fish spawn.
 After this event, it became known as Bloody Island.
+The lake has since receded so that Bloody Island is now a hilltop north of the body of water.

-A number of Pomo, primarily members living in the Big Valley area, had been enslaved, interned, and severely abused by settlers Andrew Kelsey (namesake of Kelsey Creek and Kelseyville, California) and Charles Stone.
-Kelsey and Stone purchased cattle running free in Big Valley from Salvador Vallejo in 1847.
-They captured and impressed local Pomo to work as vaqueros (cowboys).
+A number of Wappo and Pomo, primarily living in the Big Valley area, had been enslaved, interned, and severely abused by settlers Andrew Kelsey (namesake of Kelsey Creek and Kelseyville, California) and Charles Stone.
+Kelsey and Stone purchased cattle running free and grazing rights in Big Valley from Salvador Vallejo in 1847.
+They captured and impressed local Indians to work as vaqueros.
 They also forced them to build them a permanent shelter with promises for rations that were not kept.
 Because they made a residence there, their treatment of the Pomo was more brutal than had been Vallejo's, though the massacred Pomos at Anderson Island might have argued that point.
 The people were eventually confined to a village surrounded by a stockade and were not allowed weapons or fishing implements.
 Families starved on the meager rations they provided only four cups of wheat a day for a family.
 When one young man asked for more wheat for his sick mother, Stone reportedly killed him.
 In the fall of 1849, Kelsey forced 50 Pomo men to work as laborers on a second gold-seeking expedition to the Placer gold fields.
 Kelsey became ill with malaria and sold the rations to other miners.
 The Pomo starved, and only one or two men returned alive.